VRClassOR/OperatingRoom/README.md

 In collaboration with Dr. Jonathan Schoenecker

-In this project, we created a virtual, interactive operating room environment in which we provided a tool kit (TFNA set) to mend a hip fracture.
+In this project, we created a virtual, interactive operating room environment in which we provided a tool kit (TFN set) to mend a hip fracture.
 Users follow a sequence to assemble the tools and optimize their score by assembing the kit quickly and accurately.

 ## Motivation
 The purpose of this simulation is to familiarize users, in particular medical students, with the assembly process.
-A physical TFNA kit is expensive and inaccessible, so it is difficult to acclimate oneself to using one before entering the operating room.
+A physical TFN kit is expensive and inaccessible, so it is difficult to acclimate oneself to using one before entering the operating room.
 This simulation is a simple solution to that problem.

 ## Assets & Features
 - Operating room environment with tables and props
-- TFNA set
+- TFN set
 	- Singular tools
 		- Aiming arm
 		- Connector